-It's a somewhat blunt operation, but it behaves somewhat intuitively.
+It's a somewhat blunt operation, but it works.

 That said, don't try to subtract, multiply, or divide strings.

 And don't add numbers that happen to be strings together, either.
 This is where knowing the type of your variables is very important!